What is it?

 Breakdown maintenance is maintenance performed on a piece of equipment that has broken down, faulted, or otherwise cannot be operated.
-This is different than something like preventive maintenance which is performed in order to keep something running, as the goal of breakdown maintenance is to fix something that is completely not working.
+The goal of breakdown-maintenance is to fix something that has malfunctioned.
+To the contrary, preventive maintenance is performed in order to keep something running.

-Sometimes breakdown maintenance is performed because of an unplanned event.
+Sometimes it is performed because of an unplanned event.
 For example, if a critical piece of machinery breaks, the maintenance is performed because of the imminent need for that machine to operate again.
-However, breakdown maintenance can be planned for in advance, which is what we might call “good” breakdown maintenance.
+However, breakdown-maintenance can be planned for in advance, which is what we might call “good” breakdown-maintenance.

-Planned breakdown maintenance means that the organization is prepared for a breakdown and even expects it to happen.
+Planned maintenance means that the organization is prepared for a breakdown and even expects it to happen.
 The equipment runs until it breaks, which initiates a run to failure (RTF) trigger.
-While RTF triggers can be unplanned, breakdown maintenance plans use RTF as a way of lowering the cost of maintenance.
+While RTF triggers can be unplanned, breakdown-maintenance plans use RTF as a way of lowering the cost of maintenance.

 This kind of plan needs to be rigorously documented and controlled.
 Employees should be clear on exactly which parts will break down and which parts will be maintained normally via preventive maintenance.
 Without these checks, a breakdown maintenance plan can be exploited or run awry.

-Breakdown maintenance is unique in its applications because it cannot be used with certain industries or products, especially ones that involve health and safety.
-This means that breakdown maintenance is most frequently used when parts are inexpensive or nonessential.
+It is unique in its applications because it cannot be used with certain industries or products, especially ones that involve health and safety.
+This means that it is most frequently used when parts are inexpensive or nonessential.

 Here are some examples in which breakdown maintenance is applicable: